 How We Make our Version of Easy Swedish Meatballs in Sour Cream and Cranberry Sauce?

-In a large bowl, mix the pork mince, breadcrumbs, allspice and a tsp of dill.
+In a large bowl, mix the pork mince, breadcrumbs, allspice and a teaspoon of dill.
 Season with salt and pepper and mix well (ideally, using your hands).
 Shape 18 small meatballs.
 We like to make small meatballs so that there’s more total surface area to be covered with the sour cream sauce.

-Add a tbsp of oil to a large non-stick frying pan.
+Add a tablespoon of oil to a large non-stick frying pan.
 Once hot, add the meatballs and cook, shuffling them around the pan so they brown evenly on all sides, for about 5 minutes.
 They will finish cooking in the sauce later.
 Take the meatballs out of the pan into a bowl and cover to keep warm.

 Pour in the stock and stir well until no lumps are present.
 Simmer on low heat for 3 minutes until thickened.